zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity02.md

    2. If there is no DNS response on neither query, then:
       1. Output *[CN02_NO_RESPONSE_TCP]* with name and IP address of the name server.
-      2. Go to next server.
+      2. Go to next name server.
    3. Else:
       1. Process the response on *SOA Query TCP*:
          1. If there is no [DNS response], then output